alexhaydock/blog.infected.systems/content/posts/2025-10-14-the-five-megabyte-nas/index.md

 Of course this is not _quite_ the full story.
 This "NAS" is an LXC container on top of Proxmox, and Proxmox underneath is doing the heavy lifting of providing our kernel and managing the ZFS filesystem that's storing our content.

-But before you cry clickbait -- I want this post to serve mostly as a showcase of how SSHFS can be used to create a very minimal network-mountable-disk setup that's usable like a regular NAS without needing to worry about heavy WebUIs, large attack surfaces, and (critically) without having to learn the dark arts of Samba permissions or NFSv4 ACLs.
+But before you cry clickbait -- I want this post to serve mostly as a showcase of how SSHFS can be used to create an extremely minimal network-mountable-disk setup that's usable like a regular NAS without needing to worry about heavy WebUIs, large attack surfaces, and (critically) without having to learn the dark arts of Samba permissions or NFSv4 ACLs.

 In my case, this article will focus on my approach using a very minimal Alpine Linux container on top of Proxmox -- but the concepts here can be generalised to mostly any Linux or BSD setup.
 The only requirements are:
 * Some storage somewhere on your server